multimodalart/grog/README.md

 - `cog_url`: *Not implemented* - when implemented, will allow the users to insert as an input a `cog` Docker image directly

 ## Limitations
-Right now, it is required for the Cog image to be hosted on Replicate for Grog to function, as generating a Gradio UI directly from a cog image isn't implemented yet due to limitations on both Cog (lack of documentation on typing and number of outputs) and Gradio (no dynamic components).
-This is planned to be addressed.
+Right now, it is required for the Cog image to be hosted on Replicate for Grog to function, as generating a Gradio UI directly from a cog image is not yet implemented due to limitations on both Cog (regarding documentation on typing and number of outputs) and Gradio (no dynamic components).
+This is planned to be addressed in the future.